-The paradox that is American culture is built around ideas of wanting more sex, money, and status, while actually doing less.
-All that a vast majority of the American population wants to do is lazily watch TV with all of their free time or enjoy sites like www Nu Bay com as the sex is not coming as easy as they wish it was, yet remain dissatisfied with what they have in life.
-If you want to experience greater things, it is imperative that you find associations who push you to be a try new things and improve yourself in a variety of ways.
+The paradox that is American culture is built around ideas of wanting more sex, money, and status while doing the least amount necessary to get them.
+If you want to experience greater things, it is imperative that you find associations that push you to try new things and improve yourself in a variety of ways.

 5.)
 Is our relationship valuable enough that we are willing to work through shortcomings and mistakes without holding grudges against one another?